vishal84/SpringBootAppEngineFlex/README.md

 ### Create a Key Value Map
 The shared flow imported leverages a Key Value Map (KVM) to lookup values associated with your GCP project.
 We will create a KVM in the following steps and set values for the service account and OAuth Client Credentials we will require for this example.

-1. Navigate to Admin > Environments > Key Value Maps
+1. Navigate to `Admin > Environments > Key Value Maps` in the left menu.
 2. Click the `+Key value map` in the top right corner of the screen.
 3. Enter `GCP IAM` as the `Name` and select the `Encrypted` checkbox.
 4. Once created, select the `GCP IAM` key value map by clicking on it.